-If you’re considering leaving overseas to study, you should know that more than 10 000 third level education schools, agencies and various institutions in more than 130 countries accept scores obtained at the TOEFL.
+If you’re considering leaving overseas to study in prestigious schools, you should know that more than 10 000 third level education schools, agencies and various institutions in more than 130 countries accept scores obtained at the TOEFL.
 It has become the most recognised English academic test in the world, allowing English-speaking colleges to evaluate the level of candidates for whom English isn’t the mother tongue.
 Get a good TOEFL score is a way to integrate schools all over the world as MBA in USA.
 You will have to know what to do to send your score to US universities for exemple.

 More than 27 million candidates have passed the TOEFL since its creation in 1964, including more than a million in 2015.
 The test is particularly demanded in the States (being an American test) and in other English-speaking countries, but it is increasingly required throughout the world.